electron/electron/docs/api/auto-updater.md

 * `url` String

-Set the `url` and initialize the auto updater.
+Sets the `url` and initialize the auto updater.
 The `url` cannot be changed once it is set.

 ### `autoUpdater.checkForUpdates()`

-Ask the server whether there is an update.
+Asks the server whether there is an update.
 You must call `setFeedUrl` before using this API.

+### `autoUpdater.quitAndUpdate()`

+Restarts the app and install the update after it has been downloaded.
+It should only be called after `update-downloaded` has been emitted.